tobiasuruali/qualtrics_AI_API/notes/qualtrics_AI_concept/concept_AI_structure.md

 ## API Endpoints
 - One or two endpoints are needed.
-- An actuator for health checks may be required.
+- An actuator for health checks may be required i.e. `/hello-world`.

 ## Database
 - No database is required for this process.